 - a) Think about how to fuzzify the inputs and outputs of a fuzzy controller for this restricted pole balancing problem.
-As a recommendation, use three linguistic variables or membership functions per input and five or seven for the output. - b) Define the membership functions according to your fuzzification.
-For simplicity (and for the debugging), the sole use of triangular and trapezoidal membership functions is highly recommended. - c) Define the rule matrix for your fuzzy controller. - d) Implement the fuzzy controller with the help of MATLAB's Fuzzy Control Toolkit.
+As a recommendation, use three linguistic variables or membership functions per input and five or seven for the output.
+The inputs to the system are, as mentioned above, the angle θ and its velocity $\dot{\theta}$.
+The former could be for example modeled with the three membership functions left, middle, and right while for the latter, the names could be negative, okay, and positive.
+The system's output is the applied force F which could be modeled with the membership functions for strongly negative, negative, slightly negative, zero, slightly positive, positive, and strongly positive. - b) Define the membership functions according to your fuzzification.
+For simplicity (and for the debugging), the sole use of triangular and trapezoidal membership functions is highly recommended.
+As suggested, only triangular and trapezoidal membership functions are used which, for each variable, overlap slightly between neighboring functions.
+Open the file controller_2inputs.fis within the archive fuzzycontroller.zip with the fuzzy logic toolbox for details. - c) Define the rule matrix for your fuzzy controller.
+Also for the rule matrix, we refer to the file controller_2inputs.fis for details. - d) Implement the fuzzy controller with the help of MATLAB's Fuzzy Control Toolkit.
 Use Mamdani's rule for the implications and the centroid defuzzification. - I) Start the Fuzzy Control Toolkit by typing fuzzy in MATLAB.
 In the upper half of the new window, you see an abstract view of your system with the inputs on the left, the implication rules in the middle, and the outputs on the right.
 Add a second input variable with choosing Edit-->Add Variable...->Input from the menu.
-Advice: Save your fuzzy system regularly by choosing File-->Export-->To File... from the menu. - II) By double-clicking on the input or output variables, a new window opens where you can name and enter your membership functions.
+Advice: Save your fuzzy system regularly by choosing File-->Export-->To File... from the menu.

+- II) By double-clicking on the input or output variables, a new window opens where you can name and enter your membership functions.
 The menu allows to add or delete functions.
-Change the membership functions' shape according to you above design choices by editing the values in the Params field or using the mouse.

-- III) In the initial FIS editor window, double-click on the white middle block with "mamdani" written in the brackets to enter your rules of the rule matrix. - IV) If you have not done yet, save your fuzzy controller as a .fis file that you can later on use within your script from last week to get the response for a certain input. - e) Test your controller on the pole balancing benchmark from the previous exercise.
-To this end, use the functions readfis and evalfis to load your controller and evaluate it, e.g. like this:
+Change the membership functions' shape according to your above design choices by editing the values in the Params field or using the mouse. - III) In the initial FIS editor window, double-click on the white middle block with "mamdani" written in the brackets to enter your rules of the rule matrix. - IV) If you have not done yet, save your fuzzy controller as a .fis file that you can later on use within your script from last week to get the response for a certain input.